dnsimple/dnsimple-support/content/articles/sharing-domain.md

 ---
+meta: With DNSimple, you can share a domain with other users to share management.
 title: Sharing Domain Management with Other Users
 excerpt: With DNSimple, you can share a domain with other users to share management.
 categories: